Our Vision -Tā Mātou Matakitenga

 Ko o tatou uara e pou here ana i a tatou mahi katoa.

-Our services help older people in our community to live their best lives!
+Our services help senior people in our community to live their best lives!
 Our work is best outlined under these categories:

-We work with many other local bodies and organisations on issues of concern for older people, ensuring older people are heard and are well represented in their communities.
+We work with many other local bodies and organisations on issues of concern for senior people, ensuring senior people are heard and are well represented in their communities.

 We provide services across the Horowhenua Region, from South Manakau to Levin and across to Foxton and Shannon.

-Age Concern has been a presence in Horowhenua for nearly 20 years!
+Age Concern has been a presence in Horowhenua for over 20 years!

 The concept of the Age Concern organisation emerged from a realisation that the growing proportion of elderly persons in our District needed a more specifically aligned social and welfare advocacy.
 Initially this need in our area was serviced from Palmerston North Age Concern, but the growing needs of Horowhenua became too time-consuming for Palmerston based case-workers.